Kerillian/ElvenDisplay/README.md

 - Display media like PNGs, JPGs, GIFs, APNGs, and WEBMs (No audio).
 - Scale displayed images (Aspect ratio aware).
-- Display random images from [Gelbooru](https://gelbooru.com) (**NSFW content warning**).
+- Display random images.
+(Safe rating is default.
+Admin only by default.)
 - Client can opt out of viewing the displays.
-- Manage the url filters.
+- Manage url filters.
-- Manage the allowed mime types.
+- Manage allowed mime types.
-- Able to limit the size of images (Both dimension and file size).
+- Limit the size of images (Both dimension and file size).
-- Able to make displays admin only.
+- Make displays admin only.
-- Able to allow admins to bypass url filters.
+- Allow admins to bypass url filters.
 - Admin menu to view currently spawned displays.<br/><br/>

 # ⌨️Commands